 We have tested all three refrigerators very thoroughly at our testing facility.
 We are checking each model for cooling performance, energy consumption, smart features, and build quality.
 Our testing methodology is including real-world usage scenarios that you and your family will be experiencing daily.
 The purpose of this comparison is helping you choose the most best refrigerator according to your specific needs and budget.
 By the end of this article, you will be having complete clarity on which Brand is giving you maximum value for your hard-earned money.

-Samsung 633L is loaded with AI-driven applications and convertible options, whereas the LG 655L is slightly bigger with Inverter technology.
+The Samsung 633L is loaded with AI-driven functions and convertible options, whereas the LG 655L has a little more capacity with its proven Smart Inverter technology.

-In the LG 655L and the Samsung 633L, both have their own advantages.
-The LG has a larger storage capacity (655L vs. 633L), much less energy consumption (270 units vs. 535 units per year) and Express Freeze.
-The Samsung opposes with AI-driven capabilities, Convertible 5-in-1 capabilities, in-built water and ice dispenser, and WiFi connectivity with SmartThings.
-This results in having various value propositions based on your priorities.
+In the case of LG 655L and Samsung 633L, they both come with their own pros.
+The LG has more storage space (655L compared to 633L), much less energy consumption (270 units compared to 535 units per year) and Express Freeze.
+The Samsung is countered with AI capabilities, Convertible 5-in-1 features, integrated water and ice dispenser, and WiFi connectivity and SmartThings.
+This results in various value propositions based on your priorities.
+The decision is finally a matter of whether you are more capacity and efficiency or smart features and versatility.

 LG 655L vs Samsung 633L – The Differences

-The LG 655L has an energy consumption of about 270 kilowatt hours per year as compared to the Samsung 633L which has a consumption of about 535 kilowatt hours per year.
+LG 655L has an estimated energy consumption of about 270 kilowatt hours per year whereas Samsung 633L has around 535 kilowatt hours per year.

 Besides the annual energy consumption, the compressor technology is also to be considered.

-The two refrigerators utilise the inverter compressor technology, but they vary in their implementation.
-LG has Smart Inverter Compressor whereas Samsung has Digital Inverter Compressor.
-The two technologies are efficient in terms of energy consumption and minimization of temperature variations.
+The two refrigerators operate inverter compressor technology, though they are different in the way they do it.
+The LG has Smart Inverter Compressor, and Samsung has Digital Inverter Compressor.
+The two technologies are energy efficient and minimise temperature variations.

-Samsung boasts that its Digital Inverter Compressor uses half the amount of power that is used by traditional compressors.
+Samsung boasts of Digital Inverter Compressor that uses half the power of traditional compressors.

-The much lower energy consumption per year of the LG is also a great strength.
-This implies that there will be reduced electricity bills in the life of the appliance and this may save a lot of money in the long run.
+The fact that the LG uses much less energy on an annual basis is a great strength.
+This translates to reduced electricity bills throughout the life of the appliance and this can save a lot of money over the years.

-LG 655L is very good in storing fresh food using Multi Air Flow technology.
-The system also makes sure every single food item is well cooled by passing cold air through various vents within the refrigerator.
+LG 655L is a good storage of fresh food with its Multi Air Flow technology.
+The system also makes sure that every foodstuff is adequately cooled by pumping cold air in various vents within the refrigerator.

-A single observation regarding the storage system of the LG is that it has 3 shelves in the fridge area, 4 door baskets, a vegetable box, and 2 drawers.
-This offers the possibility of flexible organisation of different food types.
+One of the remarks regarding the storage set of the LG is that the refrigerator area has 3 shelves, 4 door baskets, a vegetable box, and 2 drawers.
+This offers the flexibility of organisation of different types of food.

-Though we have not conducted side-by-side freshness tests, the Samsung 633L boasts of up to 15 days of freshness in its Twin Cooling Plus technology that keeps food fresh by maintaining the right humidity levels and avoiding odour mixing between the compartments.
+We have not conducted side-by-side freshness tests, but Samsung 633L states that it can preserve the freshness of food up to 15 days using its Twin Cooling Plus technology that ensures the preservation of the optimal humidity level and avoids the mixing of smells between the compartments.

 Freezer Performance

-These two models have significant differences in the performance of the freezers.
+These two models vary significantly in the freezer performance capabilities.

-The LG 655L has the Express Freeze technology that enhances the volume of ice produced and the overall capacity of the freezer.
-This comes in handy especially when you are in need of freezing large amounts of food within a short time.
+The LG 655L has the Express Freeze technology that enhances the quantity of ice produced and the total capacity to freeze.
+This comes in handy especially when you have to freeze large volumes of food within a short time.

-The Samsung 633L counters with Power Freeze features, which boast of 28 percent freezing faster than the traditional freezers.
-The Samsung also has a convenient water and ice dispenser which does not require opening the freezer door to get the ice.
+Samsung 633L counters with Power Freeze features and asserts that it freezes food 28 percent faster than other freezers.
+A convenient water and ice dispenser is also installed in the Samsung, which means that one does not have to open the freezer door to get ice.

-The inbuilt dispenser of the Samsung may be a major plus to families that require ice regularly or value the convenience of dispensed water.
+The in-built dispenser may be a major strength to families that use ice regularly or who may find it more convenient to have water dispensed in the Samsung.

-The LG 655L has Smart Diagnosis, a quick and simple method of troubleshooting problems with your smartphone.
-Multi Digital Sensors are used to ensure that the quality of food is preserved longer by controlling the conditions inside the refrigerator.
+The LG 655L has Smart Diagnosis; a quick and convenient method of troubleshooting problems with your smartphone.
+Multi Digital Sensors are used to ensure that food is kept longer by checking the conditions in the refrigerator.

-The Samsung 633L is an upgraded version that supports WiFi connectivity, SmartThings app, and AI-based energy management.
-The SmartThings AI Energy Mode uses the patterns of use to optimise the consumption of power.
+Samsung 633L is another step ahead in the smart features with WiFi connectivity, SmartThings app, and AI-based energy management.
+The SmartThings AI Energy Mode manages power usage according to the usage habits.

-The Convertible 5-in-1 feature is one of the factors that puts Samsung at an advantage since users can alternate between the Normal Mode, Extra Fridge Mode, Seasonal Mode, Vacation Mode and Home Alone Mode based on their requirements.
+Among the things that put Samsung ahead is the Convertible 5-in-1 feature whereby the user can switch between the Normal Mode, Extra Fridge Mode, Seasonal Mode, Vacation Mode and Home Alone Mode based on the requirements.

-The LG 655L as well as Samsung 633L are user friendly with user friendly interfaces.
-As stated earlier, each model has LED displays that control the temperature and monitor it.
+The LG 655L and Samsung 633L are both user-friendly and possess user-friendly interfaces.
+As stated above, each model has LED displays to control the temperature and monitor it.

-The LG 655L has an LED Internal Display, which has temperature, Express Cool and Express Freeze controls.
+LG 655L has an LED Internal Display that has temperature adjustment controls, Express Cool and Express Freeze.
 Other convenience features are Child Lock and Door Alarm.

 To control the LG 655L, you can use:

-To control the Samsung 633L, you may use:
+To manage the Samsung 633L you can use:

-The possibility to monitor and control your refrigerator remotely with the help of the SmartThings app is one of the advantages that Samsung provides.
-This involves monitoring door status, regulating temperatures and getting notifications when something goes wrong.
+The possibility to monitor and control your fridge remotely with the help of the SmartThings app is one of the benefits Samsung can offer.
+This involves monitoring door status, controlling temperatures and getting notifications when something goes wrong.

-Both models have a Door Alarm feature that indicates whether the door has been left open to prevent wastage of food.
+Both models have a Door Alarm capability that notifies whether the door has been left open to aid in making sure that the food preservation is maximised.

 Build Quality and Design